 Once a property is designated as a historic resource, it would be subject to the process, standards and criteria outlined in Section 17.33.080.
-As shared in March 2021, the Alterations section has been fine-tuned to make this section more user-friendly and to link the review process to the existing DRB process found in Chapter 17.58.
 Alterations that are exempt from review under 17.58 that do not affect identified character-defining features would be exempt from DRB Review.
 Alterations that could affect character-defining features would be subject to DRB review.
 All proposed alterations would be required to meet the findings of either Section 17.33.080(C) or (D) depending on the Review Authority.